allo-protocol/allo-v2/README.md

 # Allo Protocol

-The Allo Protocol introduces a sophisticated  (DeFi) ecosystem on the Ethereum blockchain, enabling automated and decentralized fund allocation and distribution.
-The protocol comprises a set of meticulously designed smart contracts that collectively offer an advanced framework for fund management, fee handling, and governance.
-The technical architecture and interactions within the protocol are elucidated below.
+The Allo Protocol introduces a sophisticated ecosystem on the Ethereum blockchain, enabling automated and decentralized fund allocation and distribution.
+The protocol comprises a set of smart contracts that collectively offer an advanced framework for fund management, fee handling, and governance.
+The technical architecture and interactions within the protocol are explained below.

 ## Table of Contents